The History of LTC

 LTC Eastbourne is situated in a historic house which was home to one of England’s most important aristocratic families, the Dukes of Devonshire, between 1782 and 1950.

 There has been a house here for at least seven hundred years.
-The oldest parts of the house were probably built in the years after 1544, when it was known as Bourne Place.
-A hundred years later, the house passed to the Wilson family, who used it as a farmhouse.
+The oldest parts of the house were built in the years after 1544, when it was known as Bourne Place.
+One hundred years later, the house passed to the Wilson family, who used it as a farmhouse.

 The Wilson Family